b3j0f/aop/docs/index.rst

 Features
 --------

-1. Free and unlimited access: no limit to idea and to knowledge sharing with the license MIT.
+1. Free and unlimited access: no limits to sharing of ideas and knowledges with the license MIT.

 2. Performance: